-b) Tanzania Property
+c) Tanzania Property

 The Company, through its wholly-owned Tanzanian subsidiary, Spring Take Limited ("STL"), was granted four Prospecting Licences ("PLs") by the Ministry of Energy and Minerals in the United Republic of Tanzania, Africa.
 The PLs covered areas in the Mpwapwa District.
 This project is also part of a Joint Exploration Agreement ("JEA") with Japan Oil, Gas and Metals National Corporation ("JOGMEC").
 During the year ended February 28, 2018, the Company wrote-off the deferred exploration costs related to these PLs and during year ended February 28, 2019, the Company elected to surrender the final PLs.
+During the year ended February 29, 2020, the Company began the process of winding up the subsidiary in Tanzania.

-c) Malawi Property
+d) Malawi Property

-The Company has a Rare Earth Element ("REE") exploration project in Malawi, Africa through its wholly-owned Malawian subsidiaries and the JEA, with its joint venture participant, JOGMEC.
+The Company has a Rare Earth Element ("REE") exploration project in Malawi, Africa through its whollyowned Malawian subsidiaries and the JEA, with its joint venture participant, JOGMEC.
 The REE exploration is being operated by the Company's wholly-owned subsidiary, SSL.
 Under the JEA, the initial participating interest and contributions of each of the joint venture partners is 67% JOGMEC and 33% the Company.